ckgauro/SpringBootProjects/Master RESTFUL APIs with Spring Boot 2 in 100 Steps/Section 11: SpringBoot - Versioning & Content Negotiation/Readme.md

 So in the next lecture we will focus on implementing the.

-But chinning using request parameters, so I'll see you in the next lecture.
+But chinning using request parameters,

 Until then, bye bye.